CassandraB670/holbertonschool-shell/permissions/README.md

 Task 3 - file 3-new_owner
 	Write a script that changes the owner of the file hello to the user betty.

+Task 4 - file 4-empty
+	Write a script that creates an empty file called hello.